Pediatric Orthopedic Surgeons treating Coxa Vera

 • Deformity: If there is a noticeable deformity of the hip joint, such as a shortening of the affected limb, a tilt to one side, or a bowing of the thigh bone, doctors will suggest surgery.

-• Age: Children and young adults with coxa vera may definitely benefit from surgery, as their bones are still growing and their bodies are more adaptable to changes.
+• Age: Children and young adults with coxa vara may definitely benefit from surgery, as their bones are still growing and their bodies are more adaptable to changes.

-It is important to note that each case of coxa vera is unique.
-Doctors will make the decision of surgery on a case-by-case basis.
+It is important to note that each case of coxa vara is unique.
+Doctors will decide on a case-by-case basis.
 Your doctor can help you understand the potential benefits and risks of surgery.
 This will allow parents to make an informed decision about the best course of treatment.

 Treatment

-Doctors may recommend surgery for Coxa Vera if conservative treatment methods like physical therapy and lifestyle modifications do not work. in controlling symptoms.
+Doctors may recommend surgery for Coxa Vara if conservative treatment methods like physical therapy and lifestyle modifications do not work.
+In controlling symptoms.
 Surgery can help to realign the hip joint and reduce pain and deformity.
-Some of the reasons that doctors recommend surgery to treat coxa vera include:
+Some of the reasons that doctors recommend surgery to treat coxa vara include:

-• Pain relief: Surgery can help to relieve pain in the hip joint caused by coxa vera.
+• Pain relief: Surgery can help to relieve pain in the hip joint caused by coxa vara.

 • Improved mobility: Surgery can help to improve the stability and mobility of the hip joint.
-Thus, making it easier to perform daily activities and reduce the risk of future injury.
+Thus, it makes it easier to perform daily activities and reduces the risk of future injury.

 • Prevention of further damage: Surgery can help to prevent further damage to the hip joint and surrounding tissues.
 This will reduce the risk of long-term complications.